-Students, faculty, staff, and families suffered physical harm, psychological trauma, academic disruption, and uncertainty due to the shooting and ongoing investigation.
+Students, faculty, staff, victims and their families suffered physical injuries, psychological trauma, and disruption of academic activities due to the shooting and prolonged campus lockdown.

 No left-leaning sources found for this story.